RPOstrava/Automated-web-form-testing/README.md

 1st phase - The project will be focused on automated testing of basic operations on the web form, including filling, sending and verifying the display of the confirmation page.
-          Loading the page, rejecting cookies and logging in to the account name then works.
-I just can't send the password